 Information on our other PGDipEd (QTS) secondary subjects may be found on the Postgraduate Diploma Secondary Education (QTS) course page.

-Following satisfactory completion of the PGDipEd course, plus a successful induction year in school, you can return to complete an MA in Teaching Studies.
+Following satisfactory completion of the PGDipEd course, you can return to complete an MA in Teaching Studies.

 The School of Education and University of Birmingham is committed to equal opportunities in the access to and provision of education.
 For more information please see the following documents: